 Maintaining offshore wind turbines is expensive and requires careful planning.
 There are so many uncertainties involved that this planning has become a science in itself.
-In the European project SPOWTT, ECN part of TNO and a number of partners have studied how to optimize the turbine maintenance schedules.
+In the European project SPOWTT, TNO and a number of partners have studied how to optimize the turbine maintenance schedules.
 A planning tool has been developed that allows companies to deploy personnel more effectively and save costs through more efficient maintenance.

 Contact Harald van der Mijle Meijer